woodenfish/node-ipip/README.en.md

     npm install ipip

-[Database](http://s.qdcdn.com/17mon/17monipdb.zip) is provided by ipip.net and it will be automatically downloaded during installation.
+[Database](http://s.qdcdn.com/17mon/17monipdb.zip) is provided by ipip.net.
+If `unzip` command is avaliable, the database will be automatically downloaded during installation.
+Otherwise, you'll have to manually extract the database, if you are using Windows.

 ## Documentation